Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

    ...
    }

-The class :literal:`RotationMatrixPartialWrtPoleOrientation` is to be defined in the file :literal:`rotationMatrixPartial.h` and must contain two internal functions :literal:`calculatePartialOfRotationMatrixToBaseFrameWrtParameter` and :literal:`calculatePartialOfRotationMatrixDerivativeToBaseFrameWrtParameter`.
+The class :literal:`RotationMatrixPartialWrtPoleOrientation` used in the code above to define the :literal:`rotationMatrixPartial` variable is created in the file :literal:`rotationMatrixPartial.h` and must contain two internal functions :literal:`calculatePartialOfRotationMatrixToBaseFrameWrtParameter` and :literal:`calculatePartialOfRotationMatrixDerivativeToBaseFrameWrtParameter`.
 These functions return the rotation matrix and rotation matrix derivative partials respectively, with respect to the estimatable parameter.
 Specific functions to calculate these partials have to be added to the file :literal:`rotationMatrixPartial.cpp`.
 Regarding the parameter :literal:`rotation_pole_position`, these functions are :literal:`calculatePartialOfRotationMatrixFromLocalFrameWrtPoleOrientation` and :literal:`calculatePartialOfRotationMatrixDerivativeFromLocalFrameWrtPoleOrientation`, respectively.

 So far, we have only considered the case where the estimatable parameter is related to a rotation matrix.
 However, when it is not the case, the function :literal:`createCartesianStatePartialsWrtParameter` is to be modified in a different way.
 A specific case has to be created for each parameter that is not a rotation matrix property.
 If the parameter has a direct impact on the cartesian state of the propagated body (eg :literal:`ground_station_position`), the partials of the cartesian state with respect to the parameters must be directly returned by the function.